Koi Palace Dim Sum Daly City Review

 We came right before the Autumn Moon Festival on one occasion, so they were selling lots of moon cakes.
 They were also hand making Dragon Beard Candy.

 Koi Palace Menu pics (Click to zoom in on ANY picture)

 Koi Palace Food Picks:

-Sugar Egg Puff ($4.80) – A signature dessert here with powered sugar on top.
+Sugar Egg Puff ($4.95) – A signature dessert here with powered sugar on top.
 Crunchy and fresh out of fryer.
 A must, so save room for it or just order it first!
 These are freshly made, so do not order them until you are ready for dessert.

 Spinach dumpling ($3.80) featured a sticky glutinous wrapper along with some nice fresh shrimp inside.
 A nice change from the usual shrimp version.